Valley physics in the two bands $\mathbf{k}\cdot\mathbf{p}$ model for SiGe heterostructures and spin qubits: Conclusion

 \section{Conclusion}

-We have implemented and parametrized an inter-valley potential in the two bands \kp model for the $X$, $Y$ and $Z$ valleys of silicon and SiGe heterostructures.
+We have implemented an inter-valley potential in the two bands \kp model for the $X$, $Y$ and $Z$ valleys of silicon and SiGe heterostructures.
 This potential must be defined on a grid whose step is the monolayer thickness $a/4$ along the valley axis, but can be much coarser perpendicular to that axis.
-Therefore, the two bands \kp model is far more efficient than tight-binding (which effectively mesh the materials at the atomic scale in all directions), and is therefore well suited to the description of large scale structures such as Si/SiGe spin qubit devices.
+Therefore, the two bands \kp model is far more efficient than tight-binding (which effectively meshes the materials at the atomic scale in all directions), and is therefore well suited to the description of large scale structures such as Si/SiGe spin qubit devices.
 The two bands \kp model also captures the effects of shear strains on the valleys (missing in the effective mass approximation) and the bulk Dresselhaus interaction around the $X$, $Y$ and $Z$ points (when spin is included).
-We have, moreover, discussed the description of alloy disorder in this model.
-The statistics of the valley splittings and inter-valley dipole matrix elements calculated with two bands \kp in relevant, disordered SiGe heterostructures are in very good agreement with multi-orbital tight-binding models.
+We have, moreover, discussed the description of alloy disorder in the two bands \kp model.
+We have parametrized the model against TB calculations, and analyzed, in particular, the nature of the inter-valley potential in SiGe alloys (and clarified its relations with the band offset).
+The statistics of the valley splittings and inter-valley dipole matrix elements calculated with the two bands \kp in relevant, disordered SiGe heterostructures are in very good agreement with multi-orbital tight-binding models.
 This demonstrates that the two bands \kp model captures valley-orbit mixing effects when alloy disorder is playing a leading role.
 We have applied this model to a realistic Si/SiGe spin qubit and discussed spin and valley physics in this device.
 In particular, we have derived the expression for spin/charge scattering by phonons, including the (usually neglected) shear strain component.
+We have also highlighted the importance of alloy disorder in the dynamics of valley qubits and, by extension, of spin qubits where spin-valley mixing is significant.
 This model opens the way for efficient and accurate simulations of Si/SiGe spin qubits and shuttlers, and, more generally, silicon devices where spin and valley physics are relevant.